Hephaest/LexicalParser/README.md

 <p align="center"><img src ="images/f6.png" width = "500px"></p>

 In addition to general lexical recognition, I add some features that belong to syntax analyser.
-For in-stance, my lexical parser tracks all types of brackets and comment symbol in the purpose of checking generic programming language grammar.
+For instance, my lexical parser tracks all types of brackets and comment symbol in the purpose of checking generic programming language grammar.
 This can be a great help if the user made some low-level grammar mistakes then my lexical parser could quickly parse through these mistakes and provide correlated error warnings.

-In order to simulate the computer’s execution of the underlying language, I chose to recognize sym-bols character by character.
+In order to simulate the computer’s execution of the underlying language, I chose to recognize symbols character by character.
 The main technique of my lexical parser is **Look Ahead**.
 Under normal circumstances, my program only looks ahead one step.
 However, some recognition method needs to look ahead more than three steps.

 ## Functions
 The coding tasks were split into different part.
 In this repository, I will introduce my core algorithms.